Duration of the project

 The fruit fly Drosophila melanogaster is a widely used model organism for biomedical research.
 Introducing an economical, genetically highly malleable and extensively used model system must be of significant benefit to the Estonian research community.
 In this project to further develop the knowledge and techniques used for Drosophila research a collaboration with a research group led by Dr. Pyrowolakis, University of Freiburg, was established.
 Furthermore, to popularize the Drosophila research in Estonia, a workshop was organized in Tartu.
 These activities led to further development in Drosophila research and contributed to strengthen relationship between Estonia and Germany.

 Main activities and venues

-Main activities of the project involve two exchanges of staff scientist/students.
+Main activities of the project involved three programs.

 Direct and indirect target group

 Direct: Research group of members in Tartu and Freiburg (16 people)

 Indirect: Participants of the workshop and public seminar (25 people)